 We have previously relied on our patent rights and other intellectual property rights to maintain our competitive position.
 Our current U.S. product and method patents for moissanite jewels expired in 2015 and most of our patents in foreign jurisdictions expired in 2016 with only one in Mexico remaining (which expires in 2021).
 However, we have certain trademarks and pending trademark applications that support our moissanite branding strategy.
 Additionally, we have certain pending design patents that we believe, if approved, will differentiate our products in the gemstone and jewelry industry.
 Notwithstanding the foregoing, since the expiration of our patents we have noted new providers of moissanite and competitive products entering the market.
 However, as we experienced ourselves, achieving the capacity to consistently produce a high-quality moissanite product at mass scale requires a careful balance of SiC-specific faceting skills and a well-tuned global supply chain.
 In addition, today's consumers demand transparency from and high visibility into the brands they choose to align with and purchase from.
 As our pending patent rights and other pending intellectual property rights are approved, we will continue to rely on these patents and our carefully-executed brand awareness and digital marketing campaigns to build our consumer relationships and maintain our competitive position going forward.
-If, however, we are unable to successfully build strong brands for our moissanite jewels and finished jewelry featuring moissanite or competitors or their competitive products or processes, which may have a material adverse effect on our business, results of operations, and financial condition.
+If, however, we are unable to successfully build strong brands for our moissanite jewels and finished jewelry featuring moissanite or competition grows faster than expected, we may not have commercially meaningful protection for our products or a commercial advantage against our competitors or their competitive products or processes, which may have a material adverse effect on our business, results of operations, and financial condition.